RealFakeAccount/Fuck_51taoshi.com/README.md

 ## usage
-fill in your username and password in cnm51taoshi.py (line 10-11). put python file and the answer in the same folder run this code.
+fill in your username and password in cnm51taoshi.py (line 10-11).

+put python file and the answer in the same folder.

+run this code.

 Some bugs may occur.
 Feel free to contribute.